akasha/akasha/README.md

 and merge the differences as desired.
 This should be relatively easy for chrome and gecko based browsers that already have publicly available WebIDL files.

+#### Missing/Incomplete Features

+WebTack is missing a handful of features.

+* Ths closure externs generator action has been removed as it was not being exercised as our test applications are not using J2CL.
+* The `IterableMember` element in WebIDL does not yet result in any java code as no application has required that feature yet.
+* Some of the type mappings from WebIDL to java are not mapped in a java-friendly manner.
+The most obvious example is how sequences of non-double numeric values or nullable non-double primitives are mapped to java.
+The numeric values are mapped to `java.lang.Double` as that will map to javascript `number` when compiled.
+It is unclear on the best strategy to address this mismatch.
+* WebTack references several classes from `elemental2-promise` and `elemental2-core` libraries.
+These dependencies can and should be removed but this would require additional work that has not been done.

 # Contributing

 The project was released as open source so others could benefit from the project.
 We are thankful for any